2024 Best Mechanical Engineering Schools in Mississippi

 If you pursue a degree in mechanical engineering, you won't be alone.
 The field of study is the #21 most popular program in the country.
 So, there are lots of possibilities to explore when you're trying to determine where you want to get your degree.

 In 2024, College Factual analyzed 2 schools in order to identify the top ones for its Best Mechanical Engineering Schools in Mississippi ranking.
-Combined, these schools handed out 309 degrees in mechanical engineering to qualified students.
+When you put them all together, these colleges and universities awarded 286 degrees in mechanical engineering during the 2021-2022 academic year.

 Since picking the right college can be one of the most important decisions of your life, we've developed the Best Mechanical Engineering Schools in Mississippi ranking, along with many other major-related rankings, to help you make that decision.